pyxtal.molecule module

 pyxtal.molecule.find_rotor_from_smile(smile)[source]

-Find the positions of rotatable bonds in the molecule.
+Find the positions of rotatable bonds based on a SMILES string.

 pyxtal.molecule.generate_molecules(smile, wps=None, N_iter=5, N_conf=10, tol=0.5)[source]